Breakfast/Brunch/Eggs

 Why use cake flour in biscuits?

-Cake flour has lower protein content than all-purpose flour which produces a more tender crumb.
-All-purpose flour alone produces a slightly tougher biscuit.
-The combination of both gives you structure without toughness.
+Cake flour has lower protein than all-purpose, which produces a more tender crumb.
+All-purpose alone makes a slightly tougher biscuit.
+The combination gives you structure without toughness.

 Why does the butter need to be very cold?